-Health Education Journal is a peer reviewed journal publishing high quality papers on health education as it relates to individuals, populations, groups and communities vulnerable to and at risk of health issues and problems.
+Health Education Journal is a peer reviewed journal publishing high quality papers on health education as it relates to individuals, populations, groups and communities who are vulnerable to, and/or at risk of, health issues and problems.

-The journal is published eight times a year and is keen to receive original papers on health education methodology, research, policy development, and practice - particularly from an international perspective.
+We accept original papers on health education research, methodology, policy development, and practice - particularly from an international perspective.